ShayneTan03/weather_app/frontend/meeting_log.md

 ## Things to ask Hock Leong:
 [ ] Is interview necessary for our dataset?
-[ ] Wiki - how should we structure it and is there any sample available
+[O] Wiki - how should we structure it and is there any sample available

 # **22 Sep 2025 20:30**